Java Memory Model

 !!!

-Java memory model answers the question: what values can be observed upon reading from a specific field ?
+Java memory model answers the question: what values can be observed upon reading from a specific field?

 Formally specified by breaking down a Java program into actions and applying several orderings to these actions.
-If one can derive a so-called happens-before ordering between write actions and a read actions of one field, the Java memory model guarantees that the read returns a particular value.
+If one can derive a so-called happens-before ordering between write actions, and a read actions of one field, the Java memory model guarantees that the read returns a particular value.

 The Java memory machine guarantees intra-thread consistency equivalent to sequential consistency.

-2.1 Building blocks
+Building blocks

-According the Java memory model, using the following keywords, a programmer can indicate to the JVM to refrain from optimizations that could otherwise cause concurrency issues:
+According to the Java memory model, using the following keywords, a programmer can indicate to the JVM to refrain from optimizations that could otherwise cause concurrency issues:

 - Field-scoped: